mdpopescu/public/README.md

 * Virtual Machine Interpreter: implements the VM described at http://courses.cms.caltech.edu/cs11/material/c/mike/lab8/lab8.html

+* VM: implements a custom virtual machine - I was bored :)

 * WebStore: Another implementation of an inventory management system, using an event store

 * YelpSearch: search Yelp for businesses (eg hotels) near a given zip; solution for https://www.odesk.com/jobs/~~d5624935369d26d1 (I didn't get the job so the code is mine)